miniquandt/Duffy4Commish/README.md

         - Or ^possibly faster but copies file need 2x space // V slower, but doesn't need extra storage
         - hadoop fs -moveFromLocal /esportsData/* hdfs://namenode:8020/esports-data/

-# Connect to Database
+# Connect to Database via hive/terminal

-0. attempt at visualizing data mapping https://dbdiagram.io/d/650d1dc4ffbf5169f0481c88
+0. Attempt at visualizing data mapping https://dbdiagram.io/d/650d1dc4ffbf5169f0481c88
-1. type: hive
+1. Type: hive
-2. commands:
+2. Commands:
     - show databases;
     - use [database];
         - use lol;
     - show tables;
     - desc [table];
         - desc games;
-3. get query from "Queries.sql" file

 # Build Data: SQL Queries
 In order to access the Hive Database, I found it easiest to use DBeaver.
-It gives a better graphical user experiance than the command line. https://dbeaver.io/download/
+It gives a better graphical user experience than the command line. https://dbeaver.io/download/

-you many need to select the lol database.
+You many need to select the lol database.
 ```sql
 use lol;
 ```